|

 assumptions from where we start

-begin to choose the empowering Mind Mastery model and leave behind
+to choose the empowering Mind Mastery model and leave behind the

-of how people learn, communicate, change, and evolve themselves
+easiest model of how people learn, communicate, change, and evolve

 CERTIFICATIONS